Bazillus

 One of J’s class mates seemed to be in need of a boo boo doll so last december Bazillus moved in with him.
 Ever since he has been going to school with the 2nd (now 3rd) grader, munching worries and attending classes.
 Maybe I should take another picture – Bazillus obviously has had a tough life between bed, school bag, and public facilities … This is what he looked like when he was young:

-The Crochet Monster: Boo Boo
+The Boo Boo